TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 55/Isaiah 55.1.md

 ---

-Ho, every one that thirsteth, come ye to the waters, and he that hath no money; come ye, buy, and eat; yea, come, buy wine and milk without money and without price.
+"Come, everyone who thirsts, to the waters!
+Come, he who has no money, buy, and eat!
+Yes, come, buy wine and milk without money and without price.